Hashikono/midnight-media-player/README.md

 A customized media player to be able to play media on your computer locally.
 (currently only has DB manipulation though.
 Playing media is yet to be implemented.)

+Should be built like any other JavaSwingX application, but make sure to include the dependancies (the stuff in lib) as well as the images in the jpackage command.

 For anyone that may want to tinker with the project, or even just the peeps I'm working with, here's the list af all the useful files and what they do:
 - App: runs all the basic functions and where everything else stems from
 - Database: runs the database